Poetry Reading at the National Black Theatre, Harlem NY in 2015

 Karina's mission as a writer is to write and share stories about life experiences, human perspective, and the human condition.
-As a writing coach, and consultant she fosters writing development, suggest solutions for "writers block", helps create routines to complete writing tasks and goals and helps writers build confidence with their writing.
+As a writing coach, and consultant she fosters writing development, suggest solutions for "writers block", helps create routines to complete writing tasks, goals, and helps writers build confidence with their writing.

-Feature at the 9th Annual Poetry Festival in Govenors Island, NY
+Feature at the 9th Annual Poetry Festival in Govenors' Island, NY in 2018

-Karina Guardiola-Lopez, MSED, is a Honduran American, Jewtina from New York City.
-She is a poet, writer, writing coach, educator, and author of Textual Time Capsules, Jewtina Journals, and co-author of Live Big Girl.
-Her poetry has been published worldwide including the U.S., Australia, and the Philippines.
-Her works have appeared in For Women who Roar, Writing For Peace, Great Weather for Media, Indolent Books, Acentos Review, LaLiberta Online, and many others.
+Karina Guardiola-Lopez, MSED, is a Honduran American, Jewtina from NY/NJ.
+She is a poet, writer, writing coach, educator, and author of Textual Time Capsules (2021), Jewtina Journals (2016), and co-author of Live Big Girl (2017).
+Her poetry has been published worldwide within the U.S., Australia, and the Philippines.
+Her works have appeared in For Women who Roar, (2020) Writing For Peace, LaLiberta Online (2021), Great Weather for Media (2020), Indolent Books (2020), Acentos Review (2019), and many others.
 She has featured at The NYC Poetry Festival at Governor's Island, The National Black Theatre, Nuyorican Poets Cafe, Bowery Poetry Club, The Bronx Museum, just to name a few.
 Her collection of poetic stickers, magnets, and card deck for writers is available for purchase.
 Click here for more details.

 Karina has also developed multiple forms of expressive outlets and platforms including writing workshops, open mics, poetry readings, and plays.
 She has served a poetry judge for Urban Word NYC, The Children's Aid Society, and Hostos Community College.
 She is currently the social media manager and tech support for the National Association for Poetry Therapy (NAPT).